Arizona voters reject expansion of state's education voucher program

 Prop.
 125 — State pensions

-The change being sought is a bid to bring some more financial stability to the plans that now cover active and retired corrections officers and elected officials.
+The change being sought in Prop.
+125 is a bid to bring some more financial stability to the plans that now cover active and retired corrections officers and elected officials.
 In essence, it would change the method of providing annual pension benefit increases to link it to the cost of living.

 It has to go to voters because the state constitution currently prohibits anything that diminishes pension benefits for public employees.